-4 To be at least 5 Business Days before the relevant Interest Payment Date where the Reference Rate is SONIA, SOFR or €STR, without the prior agreement of the Fiscal Agent.
+&lt;sup>4 To be at least 5 Business Days before the relevant Interest Payment Date where the Reference Rate is SONIA, SOFR or €STR, without the prior agreement of the Fiscal Agent.

-The Observation Look-back Period should be at least as many Business Days before the Interest Payment Date as the Interest Determination Date.
+&lt;sup>5 The Observation Look-back Period should be at least as many Business Days before the Interest Payment Date as the Interest Determination Date.
 "Observation Look-back Period" is only applicable where "Lag" or "Observation Shift" is selected as the Observation Method; otherwise select "Not Applicable".